muhammadfriendsplay-code/animegif-/README.md

 # Current Commands:

+/gifhelp -- Get help on what GIFs you can use!

 /waifu [prompt] -- Convert text to an AI generated anime picture!

 /dashboard -- Ban, Timeout or Remove coins from player